redonovan/redonovan/README.md

 Hi, I'm Rob Donovan.

-I created this account to host my Deep Learning implementations and research while I look for a new job.<BR>
+I created this account to host my Deep Learning implementations and research while I looked for a new job.<BR>
-I'll add more of each until I get a job.

 <b>Implementations</b>